1010 Somerset Community Hub Concept Plan

 • The West Downtown Core Secondary Plan, Chapter 3, “Corso Italia Station District” policies

-The negotiation process between City staff, Public Services Procurement Canada (PSPC) and Canada Mortgage and Housing Corporation (CMHC) resulted in a commitment of “70% of the site for public uses”.
-The resulting purchase and sale agreements require the development of:
+The negotiation process between City staff, Public Services Procurement Canada (PSPC) and Canada Mortgage and Housing Corporation (CMHC) resulted in purchase and sale agreements that require the development of:

 • Affordable housing (150 units) and Market-rate housing (150 units)

-• A Collective Benefits Agreement (CBA) with the Algonquins of Ontario (AOO)
+• A Collaborative Benefits Agreement (CBA) with the Algonquins of Ontario (AOO)

 • Elements to support sustainability and greening strategy targets.